urban-malaria/Ilorin_manuscript/README.md

 This project is licensed under the `MIT License`.
 See the `LICENSE` file for more details.

 ## Contact
 For any inquiries or contributions, please contact: Ifeoma Ozodiegwu, Assistant Professor @ Loyola University and Principal Investigator at the Urban Malaria Project via iozodiegwu@luc.edu
+Specific inquires regarding the Shiny App should be addresssed to Laurette Mhlanga, Postdoctoral Fellow @ the Urban Malaria Project via lmhlanga@luc.edu

 ## Acknowledgments
 Special thanks to the WHO, NMEP, the Kwara State Malaria Eliminiation Program and Ministry of Health, and all stakeholders involved in the Multistakeholder-Dialogue and field assessments.